Delaware Tercentenary half dollar: Preparation

 On May 18, 1936, the DSTC's general secretary, George Ryden, wrote to the Assistant Director of the Mint, Mary M. O'Reilly, requesting procedural information, stating that the commission might order as many as 50,000 coins in two tranches, and informing her that the DSTC planned to elect the design for the coin by open competition.
 This was not the usual way of proceeding for a committee charged with finding a design for a commemorative, who more usually picked an artist by other means, such as by the committee choosing a local artist or asking the Mint for a recommendation.
-The competition was judged by Mint Chief Engraver John R. Sinnock and noted sculptor Dr. Robert Tait McKenzie.
-Over 40 entries were submitted, all vying for both a $500 prize and the honor of being the final design for the coin, and one by Carl L. Schmitz, an American of German and French descent, was chosen.
-Schmitz chose the Kalmar Nyckel as his subject for one side of the coin, and the Old Swedes Church in Wilmington for the other.
+The competition was judged by three members of the DSTC, C. L. Ward, George Ryden, & George A. Elliot, along with sculptors John R. Sinnock, the US Mint’s Chief Engraver, and noted sculptor Dr. Robert Tait McKenzie.
+38 entries were submitted, all vying for both a $500 prize and the honor of being the final design for the coin.
+Carl L. Schmitz, an American of German and French descent, was chosen as the winner.

 The designs were received by the Commission of Fine Arts (CFA) and on November 5, 1936 prints of them were sent to its sculptor-member, Lee Lawrie.
 The commission was charged by a 1921 executive order by President Warren G. Harding with rendering advisory opinions on public artworks, including coins.
 The DSTC was withholding the name of the artist pending CFA approval of the designs, and in a letter of November 9 to the CFA secretary, H.R.
 Caemmerer, Lawrie stated, "these models seem to me to be made by one who understands the business—they are excellent."
 He was unsure what the designs represented, though, and asked for clarification.
 DSTC chairman C.L.
 Ward responded to Caemmerer on November 14, disclosing Schmitz's name, explaining the designs, and wanting modifications to the shape of the church.
 On December 14, the CFA approved the design, subject to Ward's concerns being addressed.
 Schmitz modified his models, which were reduced to coin-sized hubs by the Medallic Art Company of New York.